explorable-viz/esop2025/author-response/popl2025/response.md

 C2. _Dependency graph and algorithms are somewhat trivial_.
 This will also be addressed by the reorganisation proposed above, as the current Section 3 (Conjugate Operators over Graphs) can be presented after introducing the graph-building semantics.
-We will pare this section back so that the role of these abstractions is clearer and there is less emphasis on standard constructions.
+We will also pare this section back so that the role of these abstractions is clearer and there is less emphasis on standard constructions.

 ## Reviewer B

 C1. _Relationship to prior work in provenance and explainability/transparency._ Thank you for pointing out these omissions.

 1) Multiverse analyses.
-The multiverse work is an important perspective; we see our approach as complementary (for example different analysis choices would induce different selections on the input data, which could be informative).
+The multiverse work is an important perspective; we see our approach as complementary (for example, different analysis choices would induce different selections on the input data, which could be informative).
 We will discuss this in Related Work.

 2) Database provenance.
-We intended to include a discussion of related ideas in database provenance (beyond the brief mention in Section 6), but this fell by the wayside; we will be sure to expand the discussion in Section 6 and also use it to provide better context to the introduction/overview.
+We did indeed omit a discussion of related ideas in database provenance beyond the brief mention in Section 6; we will be sure to expand that discussion and also use it to provide better context to the introduction/overview.

 3) Explanation in visual analytics.
 We have looked at Wu's thesis and subsequent papers and this also seems highly relevant/complementary so we look forward to dicussing this as well.

 C2. _Motivation leans too heavily on developer ease-of-use and end-user benefits._ This is a fair comment.
-We will de-emphasise or remove motivation that isn't supported explicitly by our evaluation; for example we will set out the end-user scenarios we wish to support, without making specific claims about ergonomic benefits beyond responsiveness, and for developers,simply point out that the interpreter only needs to be implemented in a single direction rather than bidirectionally, without suggesting that this is automatically "simpler" (which would be a claim in need of empirical support).
-We will then clarify that the primary motivation is a more responsive/performant UI, as supported by our evaluation.
+We will de-emphasise or remove motivation that isn't supported explicitly by our evaluation, for example setting out the end-user scenarios we wish to support, without making specific claims about ergonomic benefits beyond responsiveness, and for developers, simply pointing out that the interpreter only needs to be implemented in a single direction rather than bidirectionally, without implying that this is automatically "simpler" (which would be a claim in need of empirical support).
+We will clarify that the primary motivation is a more responsive/performant UI, as supported by our evaluation.

 ## Reviewer C